gladstone-institutes/Interactive-Enrichment-Analysis/README.md

 is automatically generated in `shiny_result/output/…` and you can also download individual tables and plots from the interactive app.

-In addition, the project is structured in a way to facilitate sharing your results along with the interactive app!
+In addition, the project is structured to facilitate sharing your results along with the interactive app!
 All the necessary files are maintained under the `shiny_result` folder.
 Share this folder (e.g., as a zip file, Dropbox or Box), or upload it to a cloud-hosted service